 How to Store Port Wine

-Vintage Ports should lie on their sides, in a dark, cool environment like table wine.
+Vintage Ports should always lie on their sides, just like table wines.
 Ruby and Tawny Ports are ready to drink once released and can either be stored upright or on their sides.

 Can Port Wine Be Aged?